 - Contact an experienced California workers’ compensation attorney to move our claim forward.

 California law requires all employers to cooperate with their employees during workers’ compensation claims, and if they do not, injured workers can take legal action to enforce their rights.

-If you believe your employer is purposefully trying to derail your workers’ compensation benefits, contact our California attorneys at Hanning & Sacchetto today by calling (562) 698-6446 to schedule a free consultation today.
+If you believe your employer is purposefully trying to derail your workers’ compensation benefits, contact our Pomona workers’ compensation attorneys at Hanning & Sacchetto today by calling (562) 698-6446 to schedule a free consultation today.
 We can help pursue your claim, even if it has already been denied.
 Contact us now to learn more.